gvwilson/thirdbit/src/fiction/iffy/index.md

 He bowed his head as if in prayer.
 The image on the screen steadied as the drone slowed and stopped.
 The Aussie ship drew closer,
-gray and single-purposed like the shark in Iffy's nature book.
+as single-purposed and menacing as the vulture in Iffy's bird book.

 The map on the control panel tilted to show depth.
 The ridge on the sea floor lay directly beneath the drone,